Tefuye Historical Trail and Mt. Zhizhong: A Trail That Lets You Get A Glimpse of Highest Peak in Northeast Asia

 the main business in Tefuye many decades ago.

-mixed with pines and subtropical trees, which was amazing.
-They just
+mixed with pines and subtropical trees, which was quite normal in higher attitude mountains in Taiwan.
+They just blended together so well.

 While hiking on the trail and enjoying the beautiful trees, I noticed